An update: January 2023

 Could a designation be a threat to small bakeries making sourdough?

 I wondered who would regulate the validation?
-Would the realbread campaign be converted into a regulatory body?
+Would the realbread campaign who I invited to attend the meetings be converted into a regulatory body?
 Would sucess in changing the current Bread & Flour Regulations then mean they had completed their purpose?
 These are questions that I haven’t got the answers to.

 We were also advised that by registering the word sourdough itself would result in serious challenges to the definition of sourdough.
 Manufacturers will present a case at the consultation stage arguing that there is no definition, and so their faux version is also sourdough.

 It was then suggested that we use a prefix.
 “Real sourdough,” which as quickly was dismissed for the same reasons that “Sourdough,” would be challenged.
 The most easily (not that any of this is easy,) name to protect would be the name “Traditional Sourdough.”